project-chip/connectedhomeip/examples/platform/nxp/k32w/k32w0/common/README.md

 ## Usage of custom Factory Data Provider

-`FactoryDataProvider` is the default factory data provider.
-It implements three interfaces from common Matter stack:
+`FactoryDataProviderImpl` is the default factory data provider.
+It is an extension of `FactoryDataProvider` K32W common class, which implements the following interfaces:

 -   CommissionableDataProvider
 -   DeviceAttestationCredentialsProvider
 -   DeviceInstanceInfoProvider

-A user can inherit `FactoryDataProvider` to provide additional functionality (such as parsing custom factory data fields) that is customer specific.
-Additionally, each method from the above three interfaces could be overwritten in the custom provider, but the current platform provider implementation should be enough for most use cases.
+A user can inherit `FactoryDataProviderImpl` to provide additional functionality (such as parsing custom factory data fields) that is customer specific.

-What **MUST** be done to enable usage of a custom factory provider:
+What **shall** be done to enable usage of a custom factory provider:

 -   Set `use_custom_factory_provider=1`.
 This option is only available when factory data is used (`chip_with_factory_data=1`).
 An assert will be raised if the condition is not met.
 -   Modify the `BUILD.gn` of the application to take into account the new files where the custom factory provider is implemented: